unraid/docs/docs/unraid-os/manual/docker-management.md

 All applications should require at least one volume mapping to store application metadata (e.g., media libraries, application settings, user profile data, etc.).
-The expectation is that all dynamic data will be configured to exist outside the container (although docker does no make this mandatory) so that the docker image file ends up only containing all the binaries associated with the docker container and none of the variable data.
+The expectation is that all dynamic data will be configured to exist outside the container (although docker does not make this mandatory) so that the docker image file ends up only containing all the binaries associated with the docker container and none of the variable data.